-This report represents the Statements of Community District Needs and Community Board Budget Requests of Manhattan Community Board 8 for Fiscal Year 2020.
+This report represents the Statements of Community District Needs and Community Board Budget Requests of this Community District for Fiscal Year 2021.
 This report contains the formatted but otherwise unedited content provided by the community board.

 Budget Requests: Listed for informational purposes only.
 OMB remains the definitive source on budget requests and budget request responses.